varya/varya.github.com/src/documents/life/from-finland-to-russia_en.html.md

 Going back happens in reverse order.

 When getting closer to the Russian checkpoint, take the curved side.
-The straigh one is for the tacks.
+The straigh one is for the tucks.
 And there is no sign about it, yes :-)

 ![](/img/vyartsilya-gate.png)